blissman/media-analytics.en/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## adComplete

-Signals the completion of an ad break
+Signals the completion of an ad

 ## adSkip